C4dynamics/C4dynamics/README.md

 * Seekers and sensors

-* Save and plot state-vector in one klick
+* Save and plot state-vector in one click

 ✅ A robust testing suite to ensure the reliability and correctness of your implementation!